RoyalIcing/Orb/site/concepts/string-constants.md

 Another feature that is central to C is string constants.
 You type `"abc"` and you can pass it around, read the characters in it, and even do operations on it.

 WebAssembly lets you initialize a region of memory with a string.
 But it doesn’t let you use the strings directly.
-Instead you must manually assign memory addresses for each string constant, and then only refer to the addresses.
+Instead you must manually assign memory addresses for each string constant, and then in functions only refer to the addresses.

 Orb adds a simple convenience on top, letting you use strings directly.
 At compile-time these strings are substituted by their addresses.